MaxRybalkin91/lightspeed-test-task/README.md

 # SQL PARSER

-SQL parser task for a Java/Kotlin Developer position.
+SQL parser task for a Java/Kotlin Developer position, according to the [Original task](https://github.com/ecwid/new-job)

 The parser supports constructions in a mandatory way: